Linsun1991/CASINO_ROYALE/README.md

 Start the game by clicking on the 'GAME ON' button.
 ![Alt text](image-6.png)

-Star with the Game Rules
+Start with the Game Rules.
 ![Alt text](image-2.png)

 Once you finish reading the Game Rules, look into the instructions on how to play the game by clicking the 'Game Instrucitons' button.